page updated on January 15, 2021

 Who loans the US government this money?
 That's a good question!

 The federal government deficit is the current gap between the money brought in as revenue and the money going out as spending.
 The federal government debt is the cumulative amount of money borrowed.
-You probably have to incur debt to cover a deficit, but a deficit can be temporary while a debt may stick around for a while.
+You probably have to incur debt to cover deficit spending, but a deficit can be temporary while a debt may stick around for a while.

 The US Dollar is a sovereign currency.
 A sovereign currency is a unit of exchange completely under the control of a single issuing authority (in this case US Treasury and the Federal Reserve).
 The dollar is also a fiat currency, not tied to an underlying asset such as gold or silver.
 Because of this, The Fed can control the number of dollars circulating as well as the interest rates banks pay for their reserves (too complicated to go into).